 This site contains no information about the edibility or toxicity of mushrooms.

-Hypholoma fasciculare, also known as Sulphur Tuft Mushroom, is a medium-sized agaric whose main two characteristics is the greenish-yellow gills and a tendency to cluster on dead wood.
+Hypholoma fasciculare, also known as the Sulphur Tuft Mushroom, is a medium-sized agaric characterized by its greenish-yellow gills and tendency to cluster on dead wood.

-convex, sulphur-yellow with darker orange center.
-It is expanded with age, smooth but with velar remnants attached to the margin.
-Flesh is sulphur-yellow, firm and moderate.
+convex, sulphur-yellow, with a darker orange centre.
+It expands with age, appearing smooth but with velar remnants attached to the margin.
+The flesh is sulphur-yellow, firm, and of moderate consistency.
 Gills

 on the First Nature Web site.